Legend of Mahsuri and the White Blood of Langkawi

 Despite efforts to execute her, each blade and then the axe could not kill her.
 Until she advised the executioner to use a treasured family heirloom, a jewelled dagger known as a keris.

-As the blade fell cut deep, no red blood flowed, but pure, untainted white — a stark reminder of Mahsuri’s innocence.
+As the blade fell, it cut deep, no red blood flowed, but pure, untainted white — a stark reminder of Mahsuri’s innocence.
 The crowd gasped, their faces etched with horror and sudden realisation.
 Some say that at that moment, a flock of white doves circled the execution site three times before flying away, carrying the tale of Mahsuri’s innocence to the heavens.

-The Legend Of Mahsuri’s Curse
+The Legend of Mahsuri’s Curse

 Then, the curse took root.
 Langkawi’s once-fertile land withered.
 The abundant ikan bilis vanished from the sea.
 The rice paddies cracked and dried under the relentless sun.
 A strange blight afflicted the fruit trees, turning mangoes black and durians bitter.
 Mahsuri’s white blood became a stain upon the island, a constant and bitter reminder of the price of betrayal.